-He is an affiliate of the Global Studies Majors in Asian & Middle Eastern Studies, where he is a Mellon Faculty Mentor.
+He is an affiliate of Gender, Sexuality, and Women's Studies and the Global Studies Program in Asian & Middle Eastern Studies, where he is a Mellon Faculty Mentor.
 He was the first Director of the Asian Studies Initiative funded by the Freeman Foundation, which paved the way for the College’s new Asian & Middle Eastern Studies program.

-Professor Tanglao Aguas work explores the dramatic intersections, convergences, and divergences inherent in American diversity.
-World theatre traditions steeped in indigenous and folklore form the core of his international creative research work; taking him to field work and workshop training in Indonesia, Japan, Thailand, The Philippines, Malaysia, Cambodia, Hong Kong, and Singapore.
+Professor Aguas work explores the dramatic intersections, convergences, and divergences inherent in American diversity.
+World theatre traditions steeped in indigenous cultures and folklore form the core of his international creative research work that has taken him to Cambodia, China, Hong Kong, India, Indonesia, Japan, Malaysia, The Philippines, Taiwan, Thailand, Singapore, and Vietnam.